RESEARCH STARTER

 Santiago remained at the center of Chile's so-called economic miracle.
 While some economists praised the neoliberal policies that continued to transform the city and country, others pointed out the numerous negative effects, including the high cost of living, the inability of the impoverished to make headway in such an environment, and the prominent role of international corporations in the economy.

-In February 2010 the capital and much of central Chile were rocked by a magnitude 8.8 earthquake, the largest in a half century.
+In February 2010, the capital and much of central Chile were rocked by an 8.8 magnitude earthquake, the largest in a half century.
 Following that devastating quake, the government implemented an emergency alert system, made building codes more stringent, increased code enforcement, and instituted regular evacuation drills, all of which reportedly limited the damage from a magnitude 8.4 earthquake in 2015.

 Bibliography